barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 and parameter tuning search.

 But here is the current wisdom:
-* all tokenization schemes should work good if you have enough data, and if it matches the problem
+* all tokenization schemes should work good if you have enough data, and if tokenization is not too weird
 * there was some success in token-less learning as well - check out the [work of Andrej Karpathy](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) on the subject

 ## Structured documents